udopl/udopl/README.md

 # Welcome to My GitHub! 👋

 Salut!
-I'm [udopl], a French enthusiast with a keen interest in technology.
+I'm udopl, a French enthusiast with a keen interest in technology.

 ## About Me